-- Your body needs fruits and vegetables - Fruits and vegetables are good sources of fiber, vitamins and minerals.
-They are important in providing protection against illness and chronic diseases. - The immune system needs vitamins and minerals to work properly. - Many foods we eat have specific health benefits to boost your immune system and prevent illness. - There are some barriers to consuming fruits and vegetables: - Can be expensive → buy fruits and vegetables in season. - Easy to spoil > buy fruits and vegetables without bruises or damage. - Dried, canned or frozen fruits and vegetables are a good alternative when fresh produce is too expensive or not available. - Aim to eat five fruits and vegetables a day - It is important to eat fruits and vegetables of all colors "eat the rainbow"
+- Your body needs fruits and vegetables. - Fruits and vegetables are good sources of fiber, vitamins and minerals.
+They are important in providing protection against illness and chronic diseases. - The immune system needs vitamins and minerals to work properly. - Many foods we eat have specific health benefits to boost your immune system and prevent illness. - There are some barriers to consuming fruits and vegetables - o Can be expensive → buy fruits and vegetables in season. - o Easy to spoil→ buy fruits and vegetables without bruises or damage. - Dried, canned or frozen fruits and vegetables are a good alternative when fresh produce is too expensive or not available.

+- Aim to eat five of each a day - It is important to eat fruits and vegetables of all colors "eat the rainbow."

-Activity 8: Eat the Rainbow Coloring Page
+Training Activity #8: Eat the Rainbow Coloring Page Time: 15 minutes